ivy-mainaa/AI-System-Risk-Online-Moderation/README.md

-# AI-System-Risk-Online-Moderation
+# System Risk in Policy Driven AI Systems
 System risk and governance analysis of toxicity moderation models using corrected labels, ambiguity-aware evaluation, and fairness diagnostics.

-# System Risk in Policy-Driven AI Systems
-**A Governance-Aligned Evaluation of Online Content Moderation Models**

 This project was completed as part of a capstone researcch effort at Arizona State University, examining **system-level risk in policy-driven AI systems** through a case study of automated toxicity detection.